garenyondem/molder/README.md

 Use with caution.
 Experiment with small images and workloads (<300 uploads/s), watch for memory and cpu consumption levels before using in production.

-Besides you will probably want to make some modifications, currently it saves processed images to file sytem which is not a viable solution for any environment especially if you plan to tuck this in a container.
+Besides you will probably want to make some modifications, currently it saves processed images to file sytem which is not a viable solution for any environment especially if you plan to tuck this into a container.